-Through an agreement with the Environmental Protection Agency (EPA), the U.S. Forest Service anticipates that up to $3.7 million in new funds will be available for tree planting in the Great Lakes Basin.
-This funding will be competitively awarded to the best proposals received through the May 11, 2018, deadline at grants.gov.
-Search for Grant Opportunity Number USDA-FS-2018-GLRI.
+Through an agreement with the Environmental Protection Agency (EPA), the U.S. Department of Agriculture, Forest Service anticipates that up to $4.1 million in new funds will be available for tree planting and forest health improvement in the Great Lakes Basin.
+This funding will be competitively awarded to the best proposals received through the June 28, 2019, deadline at grants.gov.
+Search for Grant Opportunity Number USDA-FS-2019-GLRI.

 Anticipated funds will be distributed across three specific program areas described below.
-The minimum Federal funding request is $50,000; the maximum Federal funding request varies depending on program area.
+The minimum and maximum Federal funding requests vary depending on program area, with an overall range of $50,000 to $350,000.
 A 20% non-Federal match of the total program cost is required.

 Award of grants is contingent on allocation of EPA funding.

-- Reduce Runoff from Degraded Sites through Green Infrastructure: Gallons of storm water runoff avoided from degraded sites through improved green infrastructure using trees and other vegetation.
+- Reduce Runoff from Degraded Sites through Green Infrastructure: Gallons of stormwater runoff avoided through improved green infrastructure using trees and other vegetation.

-- Enhance Coastal Wetland Filtration: Acres treated in planting native trees and vegetation to improve coastal wetland function.
+- Enhance Coastal Wetland Filtration: Acres treated in enhancing native tree and vegetation cover to improve coastal wetland function.

 Who May Apply